The non-backtracking random walk and its usage for vertex clustering: Non-backtracking graph and transition probability matrix

-Consequently, for complex $\lambda$, the right eigenvector corresponding to $\lambda$ is orthogonal to the left eigenvector corresponding to $\bar \lambda $ and vice versa, the left eigenvector corresponding to $\lambda$ is orthogonal to the right eigenvector corresponding to $\bar \lambda$.
+Consequently, for complex (but not real) $\lambda$, the right eigenvector corresponding to $\lambda$ is orthogonal to the left eigenvector corresponding to $\bar \lambda $ and vice versa, the left eigenvector corresponding to $\lambda$ is orthogonal to the right eigenvector corresponding to $\bar \lambda$.
 That is,

 This follows by the biorthogonality of the right and left eigenvectors.
-(Orthogonality holds for right-left ones corresponding to two different eigenvalues; in particulr, for non-real $\lambda$, $\lambda \ne {\bar \lambda}$.)
+(Orthogonality holds for right-left ones corresponding to two different eigenvalues; in particulr, for not real $\lambda$, $\lambda \ne {\bar \lambda}$.)
 With entrywise calculations, this is also proved in~\cite{Jost,Mulas}, akin to the following proposition.
 We cite it without proof.

 \begin{proposition} For the coordinates of any eigenvector $\z$ of $\cal T$ that does not correspond to the trivial eigenvalue 1, the relation $\sum_{j=1}^{2m} z_j =0$ holds. \end{proposition} This means that $\z \perp \1$ (where $\1$ is the eigenvector corresponding to the eigenvalue 1; it is single if the graph is connected).
 However, the eigevectors of $\cal T$ are not usually orthogonal.
 Now we shall prove a more general statement which, in particular, implies Proposition~\ref{zero}.
 Namely, the coordinates of the eigenvectors of $\cal T$, corresponding to its (not-trivial) real eigenvalues, which belong to edges with the same end-point, also sum to 0.
 This happens because the corresponding (real) eigenvectors are within a special subspace of $\R^{2m}$, described as follows.

-To ease the discussion, two auxiliary matrices, defined, e.g., in~\cite{Bolla25} will be used: the $2m\times n$ \textit{end matrix} $\bm{End}$ has entries $end_{ei} =1$ if $i$ is the end-node of the (directed) edge $e$ and 0, otherwise; the $2m\times n$ \textit{start matrix} $\bm{Start}$ has entries $start_{ei} =1$ if $i$ is the start-node of the (directed) edge $e$ and 0, otherwise.
+To ease the discussion, two auxiliary matrices, defined, e.g., in~\cite{Bolla25} will be used: the $2m\times n$ \textit{end matrix} $\bm{End}$ has entries $end_{ei} =1$ if $i$ is the end-vertex of the (directed) edge $e$ and 0, otherwise; the $2m\times n$ \textit{start matrix} $\bm{Start}$ has entries $start_{ei} =1$ if $i$ is the start-vertex of the (directed) edge $e$ and 0, otherwise.
 Then for any vector $\uuu \in \R^n$ and for any edge $e=\{ i\to j \}$, the following holds: